nuvla/documentation/docs/nuvlaedge/installation/install-with-compose-files.md

     1. halt the NuvlaEdge, as explained [above](#halt-the-nuvlaedge)
     2. backup the Compose files from the project folder you are in into a different folder (just in case you need to rollback)
     3. download the Compose files from the [target release in GitHub](https://github.com/nuvlaedge/deployment/releases)
-    4. resume the NuvlaEdge installation by running `docker-compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml up -d`
+    4. resume the NuvlaEdge installation by running `docker compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml up -d`
        1. if your goal is also to add a new peripheral manager to the existing NuvlaEdge, then simply add its compose file to this command.
-For example, to also start managing Bluetooth peripherals, run `docker-compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml -f docker-compose.bluetooth.yml up -d`
+For example, to also start managing Bluetooth peripherals, run `docker compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml -f docker-compose.bluetooth.yml up -d`
        2. if your goal is also to remove an existing peripheral manager from the NuvlaEdge installation, then remove its compose file from this command, and add `--remove-orphans`.
-For example, to also stop managing Network peripherals, run `docker-compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml up -d --remove-orphans`
+For example, to also stop managing Network peripherals, run `docker compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml up -d --remove-orphans`

 ### Uninstall the NuvlaEdge

 > **NOTE:** this action is permanent, **unless** you kept a copy of the NuvlaEdge's API Key/Secret credential.
 This credential can be found at `/var/lib/docker/volumes/nuvlabox_nuvlabox-db/_data/.activated`.

-To completely and **permanently** uninstall the NuvlaEdge from your edge device, simply find your original compose files in the edge device, and run `docker-compose -p nuvlaedge down -v`.
+To completely and **permanently** uninstall the NuvlaEdge from your edge device, simply find your original compose files in the edge device, and run `docker compose -p nuvlaedge down -v`.
 The `-v` will remove the NuvlaEdge local data volume, so all of its data will be lost.

 ### Re-installing